1969 Seattle Pilots

 [edit] Season Highlights

 Major League Baseball awarded Dewey Soriano and Max Soriano an expansion franchise at the 1967 Winter Meetings in Mexico City on the condition King County would build a domed stadium.
 In 1968, after a round of public appearances by American League president Joe Cronin, and players Mickey Mantle, Jimmy Piersall and Carl Yastrzemski, King County voters approved the construction of a domed stadium.
+But in the menatime, the Pilots would need to play in outdated Sicks Stadium, a minor league ballpark which was quickly and shoddily expanded to hold more fans.

-The Seattle Pilots' first pick in the 1969 expansion draft was Don Mincher, and they became one of four expansion franchises the began play in 1969.
+The Seattle Pilots' first pick in the expansion draft was Don Mincher, and they became one of four expansion franchises the began play in 1969.

-The Pilots won their first game on April 8, against the California Angels, but there were very few other bright spots to the season.
-Nevertheless, the team managed to stay in reasonable striking distance of a .500 record for the first three months of the season, and were only 6 games back of the division lead (in third place in the AL West) as late as June 28.
-But a disastrous 9-20 July and an even worse 6-22 August ended even a faint hope of any kind of contention, and the team finished in last place in the AL West with a record of 64-98.
+The Pilots won their first game on April 8th against the California Angels, but there were very few other bright spots to the season.
+Nevertheless, the team managed to stay in reasonable striking distance of a .500 record for the first three months of the season, and were only 6 games back of the division lead (in third place in the AL West) as late as June 28th.
+But a disastrous 9-20 July and an even worse 6-22 August ended even a faint hope of any kind of contention, and the team finished in last place with a record of 64-98.

 Add that along with former Cleveland Indians owner William Daley, who the Sorianos met in 1965 when the Indians were considering moving to Seattle, told Seattle officials they had one year to prove themselves or lose the team, withdrew his support for the Pilots.
 Daley's threat worked as city officials, the Pilots, and local creditors all argued over money owned by Pilots management due to delays to construction to the domed stadium or from lawsuits which later led to the Pilots filing for bankruptcy.